Non-vanishing of geodesic periods of automorphic forms

 \subsubsection{Applications to non-vanishing of Rankin--Selberg $L$-values}

-Restricting our Theorem \ref{thm:main} to the case of Hecke congruence groups and using a result of Raulf \cite{raulf16}, we obtain the following non-vanishing theorem, which is an averaged version of the results of Michel--Venkatesh \cite{MichelVenkatesh07}. \begin{corollary} Let $f$ be Hecke--Maa{\ss} form (holomorphic or non-holomorphic) of weight $k\in 2\Z$ and level $N\geq 1$ which is either holomorphic or of level $1$.
-Then we have that as $X\rightarrow \infty$:
+Restricting Theorem \ref{thm:main} to the case of Hecke congruence groups and using a result of Raulf \cite{raulf16}, we obtain the following non-vanishing theorem for central $L$-values, which is an averaged real quadratic analogue of the results of Michel--Venkatesh \cite[Thm.\ 1]{MichelVenkatesh07}. \begin{corollary} Let $f$ be either a holomorphic Hecke cusp form of weight $k \in 2 \Z_{>0}$ and level $M \geq 1$ or a Hecke--Maa{\ss} cusp form of weight $0$ and level 1.
+Then there exists a constant $c>0$ (depending only on $M$) such that as $X\rightarrow \infty$:

-for some $c>0$ (depending only on $N$).
-Here $\mathcal{D}_\mathrm{fund}^+$ denotes the set of positive fundamental discriminants and $\epsilon_D>0$ denotes the positive fundamental unit of discriminant $D$. \end{corollary} \begin{remark} An interesting feature of our methods is that equidistribution does indeed play a key role exactly as in the arguments of Michel--Venkatesh: the proof of Theorem \ref{thm:main} relies crucially on equidistribution of sparse subcollections of closed geodesics, see Theorem \ref{thm:sparse}. \end{remark} \begin{remark} We note that some ``non-smallness'' assumption is necessary in Question \ref{q:michel}.
-When the narrow class number of $K=\Q(\sqrt{D})$ is one (which conjecturally should happen infinitely often) and the Hecke--Maa{\ss} form is odd then we have for the unique class group character $\chi_K$ of $K$ that where $\chi_D$ denotes the quadratic Dirichlet character associated to $K$ by class field theory. \end{remark}
+where $\mathcal{D}_\mathrm{fund}^+$ denotes the set of positive fundamental discriminants and $\epsilon_D=u+\sqrt{D}v$ denotes the fundamental positive unit of discriminant $D$ (i.e. $u^2-Dv^2=1$ is the fundamental solution with $u,v\in \frac{1}{2}\Z_{\geq 1}$). \end{corollary} \begin{remark} An interesting feature of our methods is that equidistribution does indeed play a key role exactly as in the arguments of Michel--Venkatesh: the proofs of Theorems \ref{main thm nonvanishing}, \ref{thm:main} and \ref{thm:Eis} rely crucially on equidistribution of sparse subcollections of closed geodesics, see Theorems \ref{thm:sparse} and \ref{thm:AkaEin}. \end{remark}